 That’s exactly what Nikon AF-S FX Nikkor 85mm f1.4G Lens offers to the table.
 It carries a wide aperture despite the 85mm focal length.

 It made use of technology that optimizes edge to edge sharpness.
-Unfortunately, it’s one of those best lenses for Nikon D3500 that comes with a hefty price tag.

 What is the Best Macro Lens for Nikon D3500?

 3. Nikon AF-S VR Micro-NIKKOR 105mm f/2.8G IF-ED

 The Nikon AF-S VR Micro-Nikkor 105mm f2.8G IF-ED Lens offers glass elements known for reducing flare and chromatic aberrations.

 And with this, you can expect superb images.
 You also get something that can give you a good closeup of your subject.
 It has an average ability to focus though it can’t take moving objects.